-Decompositioning, 2010

-Mixed media on canvas

-208.3 x 193.7 cm

-Collection of the Nasher Museum of Art at Duke

-University, Durham, NC, USA

-Museum purchase, Fund for Acquisitions

-© Jeff Sonhouse, Photo by Peter Paul Geoffrion
+Decompositioning, 2010 Mixed media on canvas 208.3 x 193.7 cm Collection of the Nasher Museum of Art at Duke University, Durham, NC, USA Museum purchase, Fund for Acquisitions © Jeff Sonhouse, Photo by Peter Paul Geoffrion

-Trevor Schoonmaker (ed.), Barkley L. Hendricks: Birth of the Cool, Nasher Museum of Art at Duke University, Durham, NC, 2008, p.
-19.

-3. It is worth mentioning the Yale MFA connection in terms of Hendricks's influence.
+Trevor Schoonmaker, "Birth of the Cool," in Trevor Schoonmaker (ed.), Barkley L. Hendricks: Birth of the Cool, Nasher Museum of Art at Duke University, Durham, NC, 2008, p.
+19. It is worth mentioning the Yale MFA connection in terms of Hendricks's influence.
 Yale MFA graduates since 2000 who would have had access to Hendricks's work via University classes or institutional memory include Kehinde Wiley, Mickalene Thomas, Wangechi Mutu, Luis Gispert, William Cordova, and Njideka Akunyili.

-2. Trevor Schoonmaker, "Birth of the Cool," in

-William Cordova, and Njideka Akunyili.4.
-Barkley Hendricks in conversation with Trevor Schoonmaker, May 13, 2007. process creating some of the most remarkable portraits of the time.2

-In 1970 Hendricks went to Yale University in New Haven, Connecticut, where he earned both his BFA and MFA in two years.3 There he was one of only two figurative painters enrolled at a time when most artists were working with abstraction and minimalism.
+Barkley Hendricks in conversation with Trevor Schoonmaker, May 13, 2007. process creating some of the most remarkable portraits of the time.2 In 1970 Hendricks went to Yale University in New Haven, Connecticut, where he earned both his BFA and MFA in two years.3 There he was one of only two figurative painters enrolled at a time when most artists were working with abstraction and minimalism.
 His interest in representation led him to study with photography professor Walker Evans, and he ultimately spent more time with Yale's photography students than those in the painting department.4 In 1971, while still a student at Yale, Hendricks participated in his first major museum exhibition, Contemporary Black Artists in America, at the Whitney Museum of American Art in New York.
 By the mid-1970s Hendricks began to garner greater attention for his work, but as was the case with most African-American artists of his generation, large-scale mainstream commercial success was much more elusive.